jamesrharwood/srqr/items/data_analysis.md

 title: Data analysis
 checklist:
     text: Describe the process by which inferences, themes, etc. were identified and developed, including the researchers involved in data analysis; usually references a specific paradigm or approach.
 Describe why you chose this process.
+writing_guide:
+    text: |
+        What was your unit of analysis?

+        If you used an approach that has a well-defined process for data analysis (e.g., grounded theory, discourse analysis, phenomenography):

+        * what literature guided you? (collate your references)
+        * describe your processes in sufficient detail so readers can judge the extent to which your processes align with the guiding approach.
+        * If you modified or deviated from the guiding approach, explain and justify these modifications.

+        Otherwise, describe your process step by step.

+        Who performed analysis steps?

+        Why did you choose this analysis process?
 ---

 ## What to write